The Two Witnesses: Faithfulness, Discipline, and Grace

 • Be under the authority of Grace, having learned to deny ungodliness (Eph 2:8; Titus 2:11–12).

 • Discipline ≠ destruction.
-Willful disobedience brings wrath, not destruction, but faith maintained produces righteousness.
+Willful disobedience brings wrath, not destruction; if faith is maintained, the process produces righteousness.

 • Grace = final word.
 God restores obedience, vindicates His people, and brings them into eternal life.